 the plain, uncomplicated, battle-tested Signal. there's not much to say about it. use it. get together with friends & partners to help each other switch away from WhatsApp, iMessage, SMS, Telegram, or whatever other platform that is currently selling you out. and if you're on Android, use Molly (a more secure version of Signal).

-The link above should even open the app for you!
+The link above should even open the app for you if you already have it installed and set up!

 another decentralized messaging platform with solid security and privacy. signing up is more or less also anonymous, metadata leakage doesn't pose much risk, encryption is on par with Signal, and it works for one on one messages as well as group chats. you can even send voice memos (something anyone who messages me is no doubt familiar with heh).